juandoso/IntroML/README.md

 # IntroML
-Reference materials for the course Introduction to Machine Learning
+Reference materials for the course: Introduction to Machine Learning